lmuntaner/tech-introduction-product-people/docs/recommended-prework/first-js-program.md

 You first need `node` installed.

+`node` is the software needed to execute Javascript directly in your computer.

 If you already have `node` installed, skip this step.

 Otherwise, go to [nodejs.org](https://nodejs.org/en/) and follow the installation steps.